cloudflare/cloudflare-docs/content/cache/how-to/cache-rules/create-api.md

 # Create a cache rule via API

 Use the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api/) to create a cache rule via API.
-To configure Cloudflare’s API refer to the [API documentation](/fundamentals/api/get-started/).
+To configure Cloudflare's API refer to the [API documentation](/fundamentals/api/get-started/).

 ## Basic rule settings